 Quality of Care

-In general, the quality of the private facilities’ services was found to be adequate.
-Private providers are supervised frequently and have regulatory visits.
+In general, the quality of the public and private facilities’ services was found to be adequate.
+Public and Private providers are supervised frequently and have regulatory visits.
 All but one of the facilities is registered with a regulatory body.
-The MoLHSA supervises regularly the private providers and most clients were satisfied with the services that they received.
+The MoLHSA supervises regularly the public and private providers and most clients were satisfied with the services that they received.

 However, there were some examples where quality could be improved.
 Specifically, some facilities had not had regulatory visits; 2) some facilities had not been supervised; and 3) seven refrigerators were not appropriate for vaccine storage ( of ‘family type’).